arrahtech/osdq-web/README.md

 > If you are deploying war file, please make sure to update above files and then build war file using mvn package.

-We are just starting off, gradually we will add additional details on this page and at our (http://arrahtec.github.io/osdqrest/)[homepage]
+We are just starting off, gradually we will add additional details on [this](http://arrahtec.github.io/osdqrest/) page.